 The Quick Mask Tool is generally used as brush but it has a second option called Box Mode.
 This mode is perfect for when your subject is isolated and not touching the edges of your image.
 To enable Box Mode, select the Box tool in the Tool Options bar.
 Then drag a box over your subject.
 You can adjust the size and position of the box using the corner handles.
 Then hit the Return key to automatically remove anything outside of the box and anything similar from inside the box.

 MASKING BUG

-This is used for blending layers by creating radial, gradient and reflected gradient mask shapes quickly.
+This is used for blending layers with radial, gradient or reflected gradient mask shapes.

 Masking Bug Tool Options Bar